MoEMeta: Mixture-of-Experts Meta Learning for Few-Shot Relational Learning: The Proposed MoEMeta Framework

-As discussed earlier, the global parameters---\( \mathbf{W} \) and \( \bm\beta\) in attentive neighbor aggregation, and \( \{\bm\theta_i\}_{i=1}^{M} \) and \( \bm\theta_g \) in meta-knowledge learning---are insufficient for effective task-specific adaptation from only a few support triplets.
+As discussed earlier, the global parameters alone---\( \mathbf{W} \) and \( \bm\beta\) in attentive neighbor aggregation, and \( \{\bm\theta_i\}_{i=1}^{M} \) and \( \bm\theta_g \) in meta-knowledge learning---may be insufficient for effective task-specific adaptation from only a few support triplets.
 The unique characteristics of individual tasks are difficult to capture with a shared initialization.
-To address this, we propose a dynamic learnable projection mechanism that facilitates local adaptation, allowing task-specific relational learning tailored to each task.
+To address this issue, we propose a dynamic learnable projection mechanism that facilitates local adaptation, allowing task-specific relational learning tailored to each task.

-Specifically, for each task, MoEMeta maintains a task-specific set of local parameters, denoted as $\bm\eta$, including three randomly initialized projection vectors, $\mathbf{p}_h$, $\mathbf{p}_r$, and $\mathbf{p}_t$, which project the embeddings $\mathbf{h}_j$, $\mathbf{R}_{\mathcal{T}_r}$, and $\mathbf{t}_j$ into a task-specific space.
+Specifically, for each task, MoEMeta maintains a task-specific set of local parameters, denoted as $\bm\eta$, namely three randomly initialized projection vectors, $\mathbf{p}_h$, $\mathbf{p}_r$, and $\mathbf{p}_t$, which project the embeddings $\mathbf{h}_i$, $\mathbf{R}_{\mathcal{T}_r}$, and $\mathbf{t}_i$ into a task-specific subspace.
 Inspired by TransD~\citep{TransD}, which addresses the limitations of fixed mapping strategies using per-entity and per-relation projections, our approach leverages task-specific projections to avoid overparametrization under few-shot settings.
 As all triplets within a task share the same relation, we adopt a unified projection vector $\mathbf{p}_h$ for all head entities, and $\mathbf{p}_t$ for all tail entities within the task.
 This provides a lightweight solution for enabling efficient task-specific adaptation with minimal parameter overhead.